>

 Learning Outcomes of the Course Unit

-2) Provide the students with appropriate analytical tools needed to follow and understand current events in global politics.
+2) Discovers appropriate analytical tools for understanding current events in global politics.

-5) Identify political institutions in a variety of national and international contexts.
+5) Defines political institutions in various national and international settings.

-9) Provide insight into current research and development work within global political studies.
+9) Evaluates the current development of global political studies.

-10) Provide methodological knowledge in global political studies.
+10) Designs methodological knowledge in global political studies.

 Program Competencies-Learning Outcomes Relation